 Dennis S. Charney is an American biological psychiatrist and researcher, one of the world’s leading experts in the neurobiology and treatment of mood and anxiety disorders.

 Find new energy and inspiration through art and music.
-Part 1 of the free online adaptable mindset program supplies you with beautiful art, movies and design.
+Part 1 of the online adaptable mindset program supplies you with beautiful art, movies and design.
 To find some positivity and inspiration.
 Which really seems to work for the participants.

 Resilience is a capacity that can be grown.
 When you feel you can’t think clear due to stress.
 Start by unclouding the brain, through running, walking, or doing yoga.